polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 In the new model, inflation can happen at any point in time.
 Since now a new pallet is dedicated to inflation, and it can internally store the timestamp of the last inflation point, and always inflate the correct amount.
-This means that while the duration of a staking era can is 1 day, the inflation process can happen eg. every hour.
+This means that while the duration of a staking era is 1 day, the inflation process can happen eg. every hour.
 The opposite is also possible, although more complicated: The staking/treasury system can possibly receive their corresponding income on a weekly basis, while the era duration is still 1 day.
 That being said, we don't recommend using this flexibility as it brings